Save Taxes with Expert Assisted ITR filing.

 Children Below the Age of 14 Years

 Notably, children under the age of 14 are not permitted to perform any type of work in any process or business.
-Though such a restriction does not apply if a child is engaged in business subsequent to school hours or vacation for the purpose of providing assistance to family or family members, which is not harmful business.
-In relation to such children, family implies a father; mother, brother, sister, father’s sister and brother, and mother’s sister and brother.
+However, such a restriction does not apply if a child is engaged in business after school hours or on vacation to assist family or family members, which is not a harmful business.
+About such children, family implies a father; mother, brother, sister, father’s sister and brother, and mother’s sister and brother.

 Furthermore, a child under the age of 14 would be permitted to work as an artist in the audiovisual entertainment sector, which includes films, television, advertisements, or any other sports activities other than circus.
 But all such work is subject to conditions and safety measures.